 Your doctor may recommend a hip replacement to treat injuries, infections or arthritis that haven’t been successfully helped with anti-inflammatory medications, physical therapy or joint injections.
 If you have symptoms of hip pain and stiffness, or severe joint damage with loss of bone and cartilage, hip surgery may be right for you.

 What to Expect with an Anterior Hip Replacement Procedure

 Your orthopaedic surgeon will make an incision to access the hip joint and remove any damaged bone and cartilage that is present.
 Then, your surgeon will replace the damaged areas with plastic or metal surfaces.
 You’ll be under general anesthesia so you won’t feel any pain.

 The outcome of this hip surgery is typically very good and allows most people to get back to regular activities with less discomfort.
 Most hip replacements function very well 15 years after surgery.

-Skilled orthopedic surgeons at Susquehanna Health perform advanced surgical procedures to treat hip pain and joint problems, including minimally invasive anterior hip replacement in Williamsport, PA.
+Skilled orthopaedic surgeons at UPMC perform advanced surgical procedures to treat hip pain and joint problems, including minimally invasive anterior hip replacement in Williamsport, PA.